Celebrating Kensington Garden’s famous fictional resident, the bronze statue features Peter Pan surrounded by squirrels, rabbits, mice and fairies.

 Bring the Peter Pan statue magically to life with your smartphone, as part of Talking Statues.
 Simply swipe your phone on the nearby plaque and get a personal call-back from Peter Pan.

-- Enhance the landscape setting of the statue, creating a garden that evokes the ‘magic’ of Peter Pan
+- enhancing the landscape setting creating a garden that evokes the 'magic' of Peter Pan